 Transitional Doctor of Physical Therapy Pathway

-TTUHSC Transitional DPT is now accepting physical therapists with Bachelor’s Degrees.
-See Programs: Physical Therapy, Transitional for details.
-The Transitional Doctor of Physical Therapy is a clinical doctoral degree designed for licensed Physical Therapists seeking to advance their knowledge, skills, and behaviors to a level consistent with the current professional Doctor of Physical Therapy (DPT) standards in order to position themselves more strongly in the current health care environment.
-The mission of the Doctor of Physical Therapy (DPT) program at Texas Tech University Health Sciences Center (TTUHSC) is to educate students to be autonomous, evidence-based practitioners who improve the health of people through the application of their clinical skills, collaboration with other health care professionals, and commitment to life-long learning and community service.
+The transitional Doctor of Physical Therapy is a clinical doctoral degree designed for licensed physical therapists seeking to advance their knowledge, skills, and behaviors to a level consistent with professional entry-level Doctor of Physical Therapy (DPT) standards in order to position themselves more strongly in the current health care environment.
+The mission of the DPT program at Texas Tech University Health Sciences Center (TTUHSC) is to educate students to be autonomous, evidence-based practitioners who improve the health of people through the application of their clinical skills, collaboration with the other health care professionals, and commitment to life-long learning and community service.

 The Commission on Accreditation in Physical Therapy Education (CAPTE) does not offer accreditation for post-professional programs in physical therapy, such as the tDPT.
 TTUHSC is accredited by the Southern Association of Colleges and Schools.